mlnotebook/mlnotebook.github.io/content/post/GAN1.md

 That really is it.
 The basics of a GAN are just a game between two networks, the generator $G$, which produces images from some latent variables $z$, and the discriminator $D$ which tries to detect the faked images.

-Implementing this in Python seems old-hat to many and there are many pre-build solutions available.
+Implementing this in Python seems old-hat to many and there are many pre-built solutions available.
 The work in this tutorial series will mostly follow the base-code from [carpedm20's DCGAN-tensorflow repository](https://github.com/carpedm20/DCGAN-tensorflow "carpedm20/DCGAN-tensorflow").

 In the next post, we'll get ourselves organised, make sure we have some dependencies, create some files and get our training data sorted.